How to book and when we need to inspect

 Please notify us of each inspection stage by submitting our on-line site inspection booking form.
 Please include a phone number; so that we can make contact with you about the visit.

 We offer a next working day inspection service.
-Inspections are available Monday to Friday during office hours and do not include weekends or bank holidays.
+Inspections are available Monday to Friday during office hours.
+This would be carried out between 8.30am and 3.30pm and do not include weekends or bank holidays.
 Please ensure that this request is submitted before 4.00pm for a next working day inspection.
+Any inspection requests submitted after this time will carry over to the following working day i.e. Tuesday following receipt after 4.00pm on Friday.

 This is to ensure we can improve our service and carry out more inspections in the morning when customer demand is at its greatest.